shapeshed/shapeshed.com/content/post/migrating-from-slicehost-to-linode.md

 {
   "title": "Migrating from Slicehost to Linode", "date": "2011-08-29T00:00:00+01:00",
-  "description": "Why I'm moving and how to do it", "tags": [
+  "description": "How I moved from Slicehost to Linode and how I did it.", "tags": [
     "UNIX"
   ]